Freija/freija.github.io/_projects/2017-08-26_whereispatrick.md

 1,  IMG_20170716_113522.jpg,  -10.946722972222222,  -75.26346586111111, 723,2017-07-16 16:35:21

 ```
 The first column tells us if we should plot these coordinates; images that do not have valid coordinates will not be plotted.
-The following columns are the image name, latitude, longitude, altitude and date.
+The next columns are the image name, latitude, longitude, altitude and date.
 This file is also used at the time of the Google Drive download to check if we already have downloaded and processed a file.
 This last check is needed since there seems to be no clear order in which photos are uploaded from my father's phone.
 In fact, some photos might appear many days after photos from the same date.

 The Google Drive API allows for 1 billion requests per day, more than enough for me!

 <p>
 <img src="{{ site.baseurl }}/images/whereispatrick/GoogleDrive_quotas.png" alt="Google Drive API usage" style=" width: 100%;"/>
-<br><em><small>A screenshot from whereispatrick.at showing an InfoWindow of a photo-marker containing a photo thumbnail. </small></em>
+<br><em><small>Partial screenshot of the Google Drive API dashboard showing the usage versus time.</small></em>
 </p>

 <div id='PhotoClustering'/>